Medicaid Provider Tip: How to Read a Claim Audit Finding

 So, there you go, Claim Audit Findings 101.
 Surely, you have no questions; it’s so easy!!

 About kemanuelMedicare and Medicaid Regulatory Compliance Litigator

-Posted on April 25, 2013, in DHHS, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Audits, Medical Necessity, Mental Health, Mental Illness, NC DMA Clinical Coverage Policy 8C, NCGS 108C-7, North Carolina, Outpatient Behavioral Health, Petitions for Contested Cases, Reconsideration Reviews, Tentative Notices of Overpayment, ValueOptions and tagged Audit, Behavioral health, Claim Audit Findings, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Appeals, Medicaid Audits, Mental health, NC Clinical Policy 8A, NC Clinical Policy 8C, NCGS 108C-7, Tentative Notice of Overpayment.
+Posted on April 25, 2013, in Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Audits, Medical Necessity, Mental Health, Mental Illness, NC DHHS, NC DMA Clinical Coverage Policy 8C, NCGS 108C-7, North Carolina, Outpatient Behavioral Health, Petitions for Contested Cases, Reconsideration Reviews, Tentative Notices of Overpayment, ValueOptions and tagged Audit, Behavioral health, Claim Audit Findings, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Appeals, Medicaid Audits, Mental health, NC Clinical Policy 8A, NC Clinical Policy 8C, NCGS 108C-7, Tentative Notice of Overpayment.
 Bookmark the permalink.
 Leave a comment.